Louiskovski/SuperBlenderGalaxy/README.md

 - **Comet Time Limit** In seconds
 - **LuigiModeTimer** Unused
 - **StarMask** This defines which stars from 1-6 are active, inactive.
 As of this version, its just displayed as a hash number, so get [this tool](https://kuribo64.net/get.php?id=0WxWiGQe9elhns2b) to get the correct values.

+To export Scenariodata to your filesystem, click on **Export Scenario Info** in the Mario Galaxy Map Tools tab.

+###Galaxy Level Engine Note
+Support for [Galaxy Level Engine](https://github.com/SuperHackio/GalaxyLevelEngine) scenarios is also supported, but the export is unfinished!

 **Zone Layer Display**
 Select a zone's collection in the outliner to display which layers should be visible.
 If the zone does not have an entry in the scenario yet, a buttom appears that will do the job.